SghairiYoussef/ML_Concepts_from_scratch/README.md

 **Key Files:**
-algorithms/: Contains implementations of machine learning algorithms. evaluation/: Functions that evaluate model performance, such as cross-validation. utils/: Helper functions for data manipulation, such as normalization and entropy calculation.
+algorithms/: Contains implementations of machine learning algorithms. evaluation/: Functions that evaluate model performance, such as cross-validation.

 For any questions, feel free to reach out to me.